"Why would contractors do work which they aren't paid?"

 11. the client or their contractors damaging completed work

-It’s vital to read through and understand the construction contract and tender documents, as well as the related correspondence.
-It’s important that the contractor regularly compares construction drawings and specifications with those issued at tender stage to ensure that they haven’t changed.
+It’s vital to read through and understand the construction contract (An introduction to construction variation claims for construction project managers video 14 - The Construction Contract Document) and project pricing or tender documents, as well as the related correspondence.
+It’s important that the contractor regularly compares construction drawings and specifications with those issued when the construction project was priced to ensure that they haven’t changed.

 Continually ask the questions: